Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeBundle/Resources/doc/configurable_action_menu.md

 Configurable Action Menu
 ========================
-Configuring the action or sub action menu of pages is symply a matter of connecting an event listener to the *KunstmaanAdminNodeBundle/Helper/Event/Events::CONFIGURE_ACTION_MENU* or the *KunstmaanAdminNodeBundle/Helper/Event/Events::CONFIGURE_SUB_ACTION_MENU* event:
+Configuring the action or sub action menu of pages is simply a matter of connecting an event listener to the *KunstmaanAdminNodeBundle/Helper/Event/Events::CONFIGURE_ACTION_MENU* or the *KunstmaanAdminNodeBundle/Helper/Event/Events::CONFIGURE_SUB_ACTION_MENU* event: